obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Yin and Yang.md

 **Minimalize Elements**: Minimalize certain workspace elements.
 - **Custom Icons**:
-    - Remove Custom Icons
+    - Remove Custom Icons: This will disable all custom icons
 - **Animations**:
-    - Disable Sidepane Animations
+    - Disable Sidepane Animations: This will make interactions in sidepanes immediate.
 - **Clean Embeds**:
-    - Minimalize Embedded Notes
+    - Minimalize Embedded Notes: This will minimalize the look of embed notes
 - **Code Blocks**:
-    - Remove Languages
+    - Remove Languages: This will remove code languages from code blocks.
-    - Remove Block Borders
+    - Remove Block Borders: This will remove borders from code blocks.
-    - Change Code Font Size
+    - Change Code Font Size: This will allow you to set a custom font size for code blocks
 - **Blockquotes**:
-    - Remove Blockquote Icon
+    - Remove Blockquote Icon: This will remove the quote icon from all blockquotes
 - **Vault**:
-    - Remove Vault Title
+    - Remove Vault Title: This will remove the vault title from the titlebar
 - **List Elements**:
-    - Remove Relationship Lines in Preview
+    - Remove Relationship Lines in Preview: This will remove the relationship lines from your notes in preview mode
-    - Remove Relationship Lines in Editor
+    - Remove Relationship Lines in Editor: This will remove the relationship lines from your notes in editor mode
-    - Change the Line Indent Value for List
+    - Change the Line Indent Value for List: This will allow you to set a custom line indent value
-    - Change the Relationship Line Thickness in Preview
+    - Change the Relationship Line Thickness in Preview: This will allow you to set a custom relationship line thickness in preview
-    - Change the Relationship Line Thickness in Editor
+    - Change the Relationship Line Thickness in Editor: This will allow you to set a custom relationship line thickness in editor
 - **File Explorer**:
-    - Remove Custom Icons
+    - Remove Custom Icons: This will remove all custom icons in the file explorer (will also improve scrolling performance).
-    - Show Folder Icons
+    - Show Folder Icons: This will display folder icons (set to none by default for those that wish to use their own icons)
-    - Remove Text Reverse on Attachments
+    - Remove Text Reverse on Attachments: This will undo text reverse of attachments and remove attachments icons
 - **Status Bar**:
-    - Remove Status Bar
+    - Remove Status Bar: This will hide the status bar and you can hover to see it
-    - Remove Status Bar Icon
+    - Remove Status Bar Icon: This will remove the ☯️ symbol from the status bar

 **More Customization**: Extra customizable features.
 - **File Explorer**:
-    - File Explorer Relationship Lines
+    - File Explorer Relationship Lines: This will add relationship lines to files and folders in file explorer
 - **Background Customization**:
     - **Background For All Side Panes**:
-        - Set background customization for all side panes
+        - Set background customization for all side panes: Allows customization of backgrounds for all panes.
+Simply edit the image url within the "url()" function.
         - Side Panes Bkgd
         - Bkgd Size
         - Bkgd Filter
         - Bkgd Repeat/No-Repeat
     - **Background For Specific Side Panes**:
-        - Set background for specific panes
+        - Set background for specific panes: Allows customization of backgrounds for specific panes.
+Simply edit the image url within the "url()" function.
         - Graph Panes Bkgd
         - File Explorer Bkgd
         - Backlinks Bkgd
         - Tag Pane Bkgd
         - Calendar Pane Bkgd
 - **Transparent Window**:
-    - MacOS-Like Transparent Window
+    - MacOS-Like Transparent Window: This will give your workspace a MacOS-like translucency